I’ve had a lot of requests for more information on food, but I realize a lot of newer readers may not even know my story

 It was when I went to college that my diet went to pot and I started living on pizza and drinking Coke like it was water.
 I gained 20 pounds, and my IBS, which I’d always struggled with, went a little bit crazy.
-But I was a stupid kid and thought that is just the way I was made and I had to live with it.
+But I was a stupid kid and thought it was just the way I’m made and I had to live with it.

 I got my weight under control my senior year when I joined Jenny Craig, and I managed it for years with what I not-so-fondly call my “binge-and-starve” approach to dieting.
 I was thin, but not healthy.

 After my third child, my health fell apart.
 I had some really weird episodes that landed me in the ER.
 I would feel hot and dizzy and then get extremely sick to my stomach with terrible IBS-like cramping.
 Then I’d get cold and eventually pass out.
 It would end with the chills and a nasty outbreak of hives.
 It was so strange.

 Once I had to get off a plane just before takeoff because I didn’t have my Ativan with me, and I was having a minor freak-out episode.
-I was all-around one pretty messed up lady.
+I was a pretty messed up lady.

 Of course, I knew my diet was crappy.
 We all hear studies about organic foods being healthier and all sorts of information on food, but it always seemed too complex and overwhelming, so I would just shove it all to the back of my mind and grab another Coke.

 My Real Food Conversion